 Secondary science educators are some of the most sought-after professionals on the job market today.
 EMU’s program in biology with secondary education licensure prepares students to be both well-prepared scientists, and outstanding educators.

-EMU’s department of education is highly respected as one of the top in the state.
+EMU’s teacher education program is highly respected as one of the top in the state.
 Students in this program take all the requirements needed for the regular biology major (see biology course catalog) and take classes in education.
-In their senior year, students do a full semester of student teaching in one of the nearby school districts.
+In their senior year, students do a full semester of student teaching in a local school division.

 Secondary Education (Grades 6-12)